7 Benefits Of One to One Tutoring: What Parents Should Know (Apart From That It Works!)

-At Third Space we’ve been providing one to one tutoring to primary school pupils for many years as part of our maths intervention programme.
+At Third Space we’ve been providing one to one tutoring to primary school pupils for many years as part of our maths intervention.
 Recently we’ve been able to adapt these into a home offering for children aged 6 to 12.
 This article looks at the benefits of one-to-one- tutoring for parents and children at home.
-School leaders and teachers are recommend instead to look at this guidance on how to ensure you choose the most effective maths interventions for your school.
+School leaders and teachers are recommend instead to look at this guidance on the place one to one tutoring might have within the maths intervention strategies you introduce in your school.

-One tutor, one student – it’s as simple as that.
+One to one tutoring means one tutor, one student – it’s as simple as that.
 A one-to-one tutor only works with one student at a time, spending between 30 minutes and one or two hours with a child.
-They normally spend this time focusing on one subject, though they might try and fit more in if that’s what you want.
+They normally spend this time focusing on one subject, most often maths or English at primary and then maths or the sciences at GCSE and A Level.

 In a lot of ways it’s like a normal classroom lesson, except that all the teaching is aimed at a single student instead of many.

 One-to-one tuition can be either through a private arrangement with a tutor or through as part of a tutoring company or maths programme; the tutors can then work with your child either in person at home or online.

 In person one to one tutoring

 In person tutoring can involve the tutor coming to your home but more usually involves a journey to the tutor’s house.
 They may spend some time talking to you before and after the lesson, to discuss homework or performance but you are unlikely to get formal reports.
 You can however be guaranteed of personalised support for your child.

 Online one to one tutoring can be done in a variety of ways.
 Most often it’s through call software like Skype but the more sophisticated tutoring organisations will use a bespoke classroom with specific tools and lesson slides such as this example from our online maths tuition.